Chapter 33:

 The Ruby Oracle

-Reaching for the lever back into the café, I realized it was stuck.
+Seeing that we were horribly outnumbered, I immediately reached for the lever that would take us back into the café, but I realized just as quickly that it was stuck.
 No, not stuck—the door was being held from the other side.
+My lustfully racing heart came to a complete stop before restarting with a thud, this time building with terror.

-“There mus’ be some kind’uh misunderstanding—hic,” I mumbled drunkenly, swaying before stumbling over into a nearby bush.
+“There mus’ be some kind’uh misunderstanding—hic,” I mumbled more drunkenly than I felt, swaying before stumbling into a nearby bush.
 “UH-whuh.”

-Unfortunately, only I was pretending to be drunk, so when she fell, it was real.
-Her full weight collapsed atop me with a clumsy yelp.
-I was once again face-first in her bosom.
+Unfortunately, my fall had been staged, so when the elf drunkenly tumbled forward, she fell for real.
+Her full weight collapsed atop me with a clumsy yelp, once again delivering me face-first into her bosom.

 No, keep it together.

-“Play drunk.”
-I whispered to her so softly that I debated if she even heard it.
+“Play drunk,” I whispered to her so softly that I debated if she even heard it.
+"And please tell me you have your card."

 “Yeah, only fair.”
 Another snarled with a threatening glare.
 “Give your teeny boyfriend his goodbye kisses, ladies.
 We’re gonna spank him so hard he’ll run home to his mommy.”